 No, at this stage, it’s impossible for the Chinese to simply ‘give in’ to US demands.
 Doing so would be a huge (domestic) political risk that Beijing can’t afford.

-Rather than the EU slapping a tariff in China, they took a much more pragmatic stance and ‘helped’ the Chinese save face by agreeing to a minimum unit price.
+Rather than the EU slapping a tariff on Chinese made solar panels, they took a much more pragmatic stance and ‘helped’ the Chinese save face by agreeing to a minimum unit price.